neilburt/budget-tracker/README.md

 ## Description

-This is a web app that utilizes MongoDB, Mongoose, IndexedDB and several other Node.js packages to deliver an interactive budget-tracking experience.
+This is a web app that utilizes IndexedDB, MongoDB, Mongoose, and several other Node.js packages to deliver an interactive budget-tracking experience.

 ## Table of Contents
 - ### [Installation](#installation)